Qwer-TeX/minibox/README.md

   it one of the reasons I made the code to this project novice understandable ;).

   I'd be surprised if I found MiniBox in a embedded system.

-  Split source for this project is a no no right now since I saw a small size increase when compiling with GCC.
-Others like LLVM/Clang, TCC, and PCC could do the same, I haven't tested.